trolund/trolund/readme.md

 - 👨‍💻 All of my projects are available at [http://troelslund.dk/](http://troelslund.dk/)

-- 📚 Education **B.Eng Software engineering (Softwareteknologi)**
+- 📚 Education **B.Eng Software engineering**
--  Studying Industry Master of Science in Engineering - Computer Science and Engineering
+- 📚 Studying **Industry Master of Science in Engineering - Computer Science and Engineering**

 - 📫 How to reach me **trolund@gmail.com**